-If a firm has assessable payroll in more than one classification in the fishing industry, then the administrative payroll (including active principals) that is common to the classifications must be pro-rated.
+If a firm has assessable payroll in more than one classification in the fishing industry. then the administrative payroll (including active principals) that is common to the classifications must be pro-rated.

-For any relevant PRACTICE information, readers should consult the Practice Directives available on the WorkSafeBC website.
+For any relevant PRACTICE information, readers should consult the Assessment Department's Practice Directives available on the WorkSafeBC website at www.worksafebc.com.

+EFFECTIVE DATE: April 1, 2006

+AUTHORITY: Section 8 of the Act,

+Fishing Industry Regulations.

+Item AP1-4-3, Personal Optional Protection; CROSS REFERENCES:

+Item AP5-244-2.
+Classification - Assignment.

+Item AP5-246-1, Maximum Wage, of the Assessment Manual.
+Policy item #65.03, Fishers, of the Rehabilitation Services & Claims

+Manual.
+Volume II.

+HISTORY: April 6, 2020 - Housekeeping changes consequential to implementing calculated.

-EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: April 1, 2006 s.4, Workers Compensation Act; and the Fishing Industry Regulations .
-See also Personal Optional Protection (AP1-2-3), Classification - Multiple (AP1-37-2) and Maximum Wage (AP1-38-6) in the Assessment Manual and Fishers (policy item #65.03) of the Rehabilitation Services & Claims Manual , Volume II.
-HISTORY: Amended in 2005 to clarify assessed employers in the fishing industry and the manner in which assessment premiums may be calculated.
-Amendments made in 2003 result from the amendment to the Fishing Industry Regulations gazetted as B.C.
+2005 - Amended in 2005 to clarify assessed employers in the fishing industry and the manner in which assessment premiums may be parts of Item AP1-4-1 of the Assessment Manual approved on to pay assessments.

+2003 - Amendments made in 2003 result from the amendment to the Fishing Industry Regulations gazetted as B.C.
 Reg.
 364/2000.
+Amends

-Amends parts of Item AP1-4-1 in the Assessment Manual approved on November 16, 2002.
+November 16, 2002.
 Specifically, inserts a new Part (b) to add factors for determining persons who should pay assessments on out-of-province and direct fish sales.
-Also amends Part (d) to require persons engaged in transmitting payments to commercial fishers to register with the Board to pay assessments.
+Also amends Part (d) to require persons engaged in transmitting payments to commercial fishers to register with the Board

 APPLICATION: This policy applies to all decisions made on or after April 1, 2006.

-RE: No Contribution from Workers
+RE: No Contribution from Workers ITEM: AP3-118-1